Follow these instructions to begin building Android.

 the platform.
 The

-eng build turns off various optimizations used to provide a
+eng build turns off various optimizations used to maximize

 To see the current lunch settings, run the command: